erikc5000/island-time/docs/basics/general-design.md

 ## Type-Safety

-In general, Island Time tries to prevent non-sensical operations at compile time rather than runtime.
+In general, Island Time tries to prevent nonsensical operations at compile time rather than runtime.
 To that end, you'll find that there are a lot more classes than there are in a number of other date-time libraries.